Pilat Media's IBMS Multiplatform Enhancements

 IBMS Rights -- Advanced Rights Management for Linear and On-Demand Multiplatform Content

-OTTilus, a new Pilat Media subsidiary, enables modular end-to-end OTT deployments that encompass all major solution components from content acquisition to player applications.
-The OTTilus video platform seamlessly integrates with broadcast operations and is compatible with all security, streaming, device, and monetization options.
-OTTilus provides a highly compelling and consistent viewer experience with player applications that support major end-user devices such as smartphones, tablets, and smart TVs.
-The solution can be deployed quickly as a cloud service or to drive a local OTT headend.
-Broadcasters also benefit from an out-of-the-box, catch-up service provision.
+Making its U.S. debut at the 2013 NAB Show is the OTTilus OVP (Online Video Platform), an enterprise-class over-the-top (OTT) TV solution designed to expand broadcasters' and TV operators' multiplatform product offerings while leveraging their broadcast operations' existing workflows and systems.
+OTTilus, a Pilat Media company, enables end-to-end OTT deployments that encompass all major solution components from content acquisition to player applications.
+The OTTilus OVP is easy to deploy and highly compatible with all security, streaming, device, and monetization options, and it can be deployed as a cloud service or to drive a local OTT headend.
+An optional BMS middleware layer ensures the seamless integration of OTT applications with broadcasters' business processes.
+OTTilus provides a highly compelling and consistent viewer experience with player applications that support major end-user devices from smartphones to tablets to smart TVs.
+OTTilus solutions can be deployed quickly out of the box or tailored to meet specific client needs.

-At IBC2013, OTTilus Will Highlight Several New Enhancements to its Video Platform:

-Content Factory Enhancements -- Solution offers improved content uploading for greater efficiency, increased automation and availability.
-Enhancements include automatic failback to alternative encoding methods if the primary fails; automated thumbnail and image generation during content upload; and a new user interface based on user feedback that provides pertinent data such as available disk storage and predicated duration for transcode.

 Photo Link: www.wallstcom.com/PilatMedia/OTTilus.zip